subquery/documentation/docs/academy/herocourse/module1.md

 ```

 ::: warning Important
-You need to have Docker installed as noted in the prerequisite for this to work.
+You need to have Docker installed as noted in the prerequisite.
 :::

-#### Step 9: Run a query
+#### Step 9: Run a Query

-Once the docker container is up and running, which could take a few minutes, open up your browser and navigate to `www.localhost:3000`.
+Once the docker container is up and running, which could take a few minutes, open up your browser, and navigate to `www.localhost:3000`.

 This will open up a “playground” where you can create your query.
 Copy the example below.